10up/wp-scrubber/README.md

 ## Usage

 The plugin provides a WP-CLI command called `wp scrub all` that will scrub all user and comment data from the WordPress database.
 This command can only be run on non-production environments, unless overridden with `wp_scrubber_allow_on_production`.
+You can also run `wp scrub users` or `wp scrub comments` to only scrub users or comments.

 To use the command, open up your terminal and navigate to your WordPress installation.
 Then run the following commands: